 - Make sure all prescriptions are taken care of, either electronically or by giving you a script.

 - Make sure the physician knows the best way to reach you for follow-up.
 If I order a chest x-ray, I ask for the phone number for me to reach the family at that day.

-In the interest of expediting this for you, I have created a sample document you can download and fill in the blanks: Parent toolkit specialist visit.
+If the office sends out a questionnaire, please fill it out and bring it in.
+If they do not provide a questionnaire, I’ve created a short document you can use to organize your thoughts.
+Parent toolkit specialist visit Parent toolkit specialist visit.
+Change the details and fill it in with your child’s information.
 This seems a little tedious, but I guarantee that it will help you advocate for your child more effectively and start a better partnership with the physician.